adrianod1as/OxeNetworking-iOS/README.md

 * Interception and handling of requests and their results.
 * Default implementations for response mapping.
 * Filtering and mapping of errors.
-* Out of the box implementations for main class (Dispatcher).
+* Common implementation for main protocol `Dispatcher`.
-	* Using protocols and defined as open, which allows you either to create your own implementations or inherit and override the existing one.
+	* Using assisting protocols and defined as open, which allows you either to create your own implementations or inherit and override the existing one.
 * Facilitated certificate pinning.
 * Plenty of extensions.